cristianglezm/Maze/README.md

 * select the root directory of SFML

-* mark the option to configure how to generate the maze and if you want to use slow_search
+* mark the SLOW_SEARCH option if you want to see the progress of the Algorithms.

-* press configure and then generate Project.
+* press configure and generate Project.